 While LARP numbers are the most common access numbers employed, Pin selector also manages all other access numbers associated with E2A Remote Terminals.
 These include Airflow Counter numbers, Status Indicator numbers, and Satellite LARP numbers.
 Airflow counter numbers are only used with volume counter devices, and are specified with two digits.
 Status indicator numbers are used with contact alarms and pressure contactors, and are specified with three digits.
 LARP numbers are typically used with pressure and flow transducers, but may be specified for pressure contactors as well.
 They are composed of 3 digits plus a letter.
-Likewise, Satellite LARP numbers are used with pressure and flow transducers, as well as contactors.
+Likewise, Satellite LARP numbers are used with pressure and flow transducers.
 Satellite numbers are 4 digits plus a letter.
 TABLE 4-1 further explains the coding scheme for each kind of access number.
 This scheme provides over 2000 access numbers, and is consistent with existing CPMS numbering standards.

-TYPES NUMBER RANGES CHARACTERS Airflow Counters Status Indicators LARP Devices Satellite LARPS 00 - 47 000 - 159 000A - 995B 4000A - 7415B two digits three digits three digits + (A or B) two digits (40-44, 50-54, 60- 64, 70-74) + 2 digits (00-15) + (A or B)
+TYPES NUMBER RANGES CHARACTERS

+Airflow Counters 00 - 47 two digits

+Status Indicators 000 - 159 three digits

+LARP Devices 000A - 995B three digits + (A or B)

+Satellite LARPS 4000A - 7415B two digits (40-44, 50-54 60-64, 70-74) + 2 digits (00-15) + (A or B)